staabm/staabm.github.io/_posts/2022-07-30-phpstan-dba-placeholder-validation.md

 ### Read more

-Please [find more articles relatd to phpstan-dba](https://staabm.github.io/archive.html#phpstan-dba) and its featureset.
+Please [find more articles related to phpstan-dba](https://staabm.github.io/archive.html#phpstan-dba) and its featureset.